Model Pruning Enables Efficient Federated Learning on Edge Devices: PruneFL

 \textbf{Initial pruning at a selected client.} Before FL starts, the system selects a single client to prune the model using its local data.
 This is important for two reasons.
 First, it allows us to start the FL process with a small model, which can significantly reduce the computation and communication time of each FL round.
 Second, when clients have heterogeneous computational capabilities, the selected client for initial pruning can be one that is powerful and trusted, so that the time required for initial pruning is short.
 We apply the adaptive pruning procedure that we describe in Section~\ref{sec:adaptive_pruning}, where we adjust the original model iteratively while training the model on the selected client's local dataset, until the model size remains almost unchanged.

 \textbf{Further pruning during FL process.} The model produced by initial pruning may not be optimal, because it is obtained based on data at a single client.
 However, it is a good starting point for the FL process involving all clients.
 During FL, we perform further adaptive pruning together with the standard FedAvg procedure, where the model can either grow or shrink depending on which way makes the training most efficient.
 In this stage, data from all participating clients are involved.
-We will show later that in addition to speeding up training, our method also provides a lottery ticket of the original model.